Frequently Asked Questions

 There are several nearby parking options:

-- The ramp behind our building (on the southwest corner of Charles and Albert)
+• The ramp behind our building (at the intersection of Charles and Albert), not the lower Albert St. entrance

-- The large multi-colored ramp (west side of Division, between Grand River and Albert)
+• The large multi-colored ramp a block away (west side of Division, between Grand River and Albert)

 Do you validate parking?

 We do!
 Curious Book Shop can provide parking validation for the Albert St. lot or the ramps.
-We cannot pay for metered parking, however, street meters do not operate on Sundays in East Lansing.
+We cannot help with metered parking or spaces in the CVS garage on Albert St. However, on-street metered spaces are free on Sundays in East Lansing.

 Do you sell textbooks?

 Usually not.
-You might find novels for your English classes, but we don't cater to the book lists for courses.
+We often have novels required for English classes, but we're not a textbook store.
 We generally recommend the Collegeville Textbook Company, located a few doors down from us.

 Do you sell comic books?

-We have some comics at our store.
-Our classic comics are located on a rack at the end of the front counter, and most of our manga is located upstairs.
+We have some comics at our store, mostly older back issues.
+Our classic comics are located on a rack at the end of the front counter, and most of our manga-related items are located upstairs.

 How is your store laid out?